-Prague, Czech Republic –National flags are an eloquent token of a country’s historical roots, cultural standing and political aspirations.
+Prague, Czech Republic – National flags are an eloquent token of a country’s historical roots, cultural standing and political aspirations.
 They are, in other words, a concentrated version of a nation’s complex and changing identity.
 This is why Kafkadesk has decided to explore the meaning of Central European flags and shed some light on the significance of symbols you might encounter on an every-day basis.
+On the agenda today: the Czech flag in all its glory.

 The flag of the Czech Republic is made up of two horizontal stripes of white over red, with a blue triangle at the hoist.